Chart Color Schemes

 Innisfail Estate is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Innisfail Estate's dwelling structure, as per the latest Census, consisted of 75.0% houses and 25.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Innisfail Estate's dwelling structures, as per the latest Census, consisted of 75.0% houses and 25.0% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro Qld's 87.1% houses and 12.9% other dwellings.
 Home ownership in Innisfail Estate was at 33.7%, with mortgaged dwellings at 19.2% and rented ones at 47.1%.
-The median monthly mortgage repayment was $1,277, lower than Non-Metro Qld's average of $1,300.
-Median weekly rent in the area was recorded at $230, compared to Non-Metro Qld's $250.
-Nationally, Innisfail Estate's mortgage repayments were significantly lower at $1,277 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,277, below Non-Metro Qld's average of $1,300.
+Weekly rent in Innisfail Estate was $230, compared to Non-Metro Qld's $250.
+Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing